wombleton/gitlaw-nz/acts/T/Trans-Tasman Mutual Recognition Act 1997.md

     (6) The Tribunal may make an order prohibiting the publication of any report or description of a review or of any part of a review.

-    (7) Every person commits an offence and is liable on summary conviction to a fine not exceeding $3,000 who, without reasonable excuse, acts in contravention of any order made by the Tribunal under subsection (6).
+    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $3,000 who, without reasonable excuse, acts in contravention of any order made by the Tribunal under subsection (6).

     (8) Any sitting of the Tribunal may be adjourned from time to time and from place to place.

+    Section 61(7): amended, on 1 July 2013, by [section 413][118] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 62 Procedure of Tribunal